 Project A.2 Further research to help understand the possible likelihood, probability and consequence of collision with tidal turbines for marine mammals Aim To help establish whether key species are ever likely to be struck by operational tidal turbines Objectives Due to a perceived risk that collision events with tidal turbines may occur, tidal developers are required to install highly precautionary collision risk monitoring systems to detect any potential events and to increase understanding as to the likelihood of collision events occurring.
 However, targeted lab-based research and modelling into the potential for collision events to occur and the possible consequences of any collision events may help to determine if collisions with tidal turbines are a real concern, or not, for key species within shorter timescales.
 Laboratory testing and modelling may also be a more cost effective mechanism for investigating the likelihood and consequences of collision risk with tidal turbines than monitoring at sea.
-Required outputs Modelling hydrodynamics (size of animal, buoyancy, swim speed, etc) to investigate if marine mammals and diving birds would actually be hit and the consequences of collision.
-Better understanding of potential impact pathways for single machines and arrays; including arrays with a mixture of technologies Location N/A Relevant projects currently planned or MS-Led Project with SNH Contribution: Fine Scale Seal Density Mapping.
-Seal at-sea distribution, movements and behaviour, SMRU, via DECC SEA site Marine Scotland project: Update in collision risk estimation for harbour seals and tidal turbines
+Required outputs Modelling hydrodynamics (size of animal, buoyancy, swim speed, etc) to investigate the probability of a marine mammal and a turbine blade occupying the same space at the same time, the likelihood of a collision occurring and the consequences of collision.
+Better understanding of potential impact pathways for single machines and arrays; including arrays with a mixture of technologies Location N/A Relevant projects Monitoring undertaken around tidal turbines including those deployed at EMEC, ORPC (USA), OpenHydro (Canada), Verdant Power (USA), MeyGen (Inner Sound, Scotland)